dentarg/auth0-blog/_posts/2017-01-05-azure-search-with-aspnetcore.markdown

 ![Yeoman menu creating a web app](https://cdn.auth0.com/blog/azure-search/yoweb.png)

->This creates a simple ASP.NET Core MVC Web application you can try by running `dotnet restore` and `dotnet run` on the created folder (you can also follow the next steps with a pre-existing ASP.NET Core application).
+>This creates a simple ASP.NET Core MVC Web application that you can try by running `dotnet restore` and `dotnet run` on the created folder (you can also follow the next steps with a preexisting ASP.NET Core application).

-Continuing after this groundwork, we will create a personalized **Auth0 Sign up page**, store our users’ information on DocumentDB, leverage Azure Search’s **indexers** to index all this data and finally create a search experience on **ASP.NET Core** for maximum performance.
+Continuing after this groundwork, we will create a personalized **Auth0 sign-up page**, store our users’ information on DocumentDB, leverage Azure Search’s **indexers** to index all this data, and, finally create a search experience on **ASP.NET Core** for maximum performance.

 ### Our custom lock

-You will initially need your Auth0 ClientId, Secret and Domain, which you can obtain from your Dashboard:
+You will initially need your Auth0 ClientId, Secret, and Domain, which you can obtain from your Dashboard:

 ![Auth0 ClientId and Secret](https://cdn.auth0.com/blog/azure-search/auth0creds.png)

-Authentication will be handled by [OpenID Connect](https://auth0.com/docs/protocols/oidc), so we will first need to configure it.
+Authentication will be handled by [OpenID Connect](https://auth0.com/docs/protocols/oidc), so we will need to configure it first.
 We need [ASP.NET Core’s OpenID Connect package](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.OpenIdConnect/), so we’ll add that to our dependencies:

 ```javascript
 "dependencies": {